 - Check if the hosting company servers are online or offline.

 As much as the network issues are likely to be the culprit here, It could be a browser that stops users from accessing the Slow Website.
-You have to check all possible scenarios in which browsers are not causing this.
-Here are some of the test cases that you can use to check if the website is slow due to the browser.
+You must check all possible scenarios in which browsers are not causing this.
+Here are some test cases to check if the website is slow due to the browser.

 - Disable all the extensions (add-ons) and access the website.